jerry81/codeingame/G04-code-royale/bronze/strategy.md

 5.  more refactoring

-- knight rush on first turn worked well
+- knight rush on first turn worked well - reinstated knight rush
+- slight tweak - run to far-side of tower